PlayOn Desktop User Guide.

 You can also browse the PlayOn Settings section for a detailed explanation of each configurable setting.

 If you're ready to go and want to learn more about PlayOn features, jump to one of the following sections:

 PlayOn Free vs. PlayOn Paid Features

-What Are The Differences Between Free PlayOn Desktop and the Paid Upgrade Versions?
+What Are the Differences Between Free PlayOn Desktop and the Paid Upgrade Version?